Trophy’s Best Friend

-- The all-time leading scorer in the World Cup is Brazil’s Ronaldo, with 15 goals
+- The all-time leading scorer in the World Cup is Germany’s Miroslav Klose, with 16 goals

-- The record for most individual goals in a tournament is held by France’s Just Fonatine, with 13.
-He played in just one World Cup (1958), but that single outing is good enough to place him third on the all-time career goals list.
+- The record for most individual goals in a tournament is held by France’s Just Fontaine, with 13.
+He played in just one World Cup (1958), but that single outing is good enough to place him fourth on the all-time career goals list.

 - The 2006 final between Italy and France was watched by over 715.1 million viewers.